Skip to main content

 What is FGM

+FGM is also known as female circumcision or cutting.
 FGM is the harming, injuring, cutting or removal of part or all female external genitalia without any medical reason.

 FGM support

-The HSE supports a free FGM treatment service at the Irish Family Planning Association (IFPA) in Dublin city centre.
+There is a free FGM treatment service at the Irish Family Planning Association (IFPA) in Dublin city centre.

 FGM Treatment Service

-Irish Family Planning Association,
+Irish Family Planning Association

-Dublin City Centre Clinic,
+Dublin City Centre Clinic

-5/7 Cathal Brugha Street,
+5/7 Cathal Brugha Street

 Dublin 1